Supamang2122/Mountain-Madness-2020/Readme.md

 # Overview of Project - The 'Peak' of Food Delivery
 Futuristic food assessment and delivery
 -	Makes user take Questionnaire to assess which cuisine/restaurant they'd like
--	Decides which food to order using an MCQBot
+-	Decides which food to order using an Natural Language Processing Bot that answers and sorts Multiple Choice Questions
 -	Generates a bill by adding the food and then running the order through an offer finder.
 -	Allows you to divide the payment by guessing which of you comes the closest to the price.
 The tip, and the amount of money used will     be a function of the amounts guessed
 -	Sets the ordering location by taking your location from Google coordinates